Notes on rate equations in nonlinear continuum mechanics: Continuum Mechanics

 \begin{propoAu} Let $\bs{g}\in\mathfrak{T}^0_2(\mathcal{S})$ be the spatial metric, and $\varphi$ a regular configuration, then (i) $\bs{C}^\flat=\varphi\!\Downarrow\!\bs{g}$, (ii) $\varphi\!\Uparrow\!\bs{G}=\bs{c}^\flat$, and (iii) $\varphi\!\Uparrow\!\bs{E}^\flat=\bs{e}_{\mathrm{EA}}^\flat$. \end{propoAu}

-\begin{proofAu} The proofs of (i) and (ii) can be done in local coordinates with the aid of the formulas presented in this section; cf.~\cite{Aub2009} for details.
+\begin{proof} The proofs of (i) and (ii) can be done in local coordinates with the aid of the formulas presented in this section; cf.~\cite{Aub2009} for details.
 From this, (iii) becomes